You might have noticed the new multi chimney building above Westminster Tube

 the art of wasting government funds, ie our hard earned funds.

-spent upon this showroom just like there was no tommorow.
+The government spent úzillions upon this showroom just like there was no tommorow.
 Its not as if they

 exactly re-created Xanadu.
-I just cant see where the money went.
+I just cant see where the money went, unless you count the foundations

 The destruction of this block and the old station meant turmoil for the whole area for years,